Advertisement

 If you are thought to be at risk of a severe allergic reaction to a food, your doctor or specialist may advise you to wear an identifying bracelet such as a MedicAlert bracelet and possibly to avoid certain medicines.
 He or she should also give you a written ‘Anaphylaxis Action Plan’ telling you what to do in the event of a severe allergic reaction.

-Adrenaline self-injection devices (such as EpiPen)
+Adrenaline self-injection devices (auto-injectors)

-If you develop signs and symptoms of a severe allergic reaction as described by your doctor or pharmacist, inject the EpiPen into your thigh muscle straight away as you have been shown, and seek urgent medical help.
+If you develop signs and symptoms of a severe allergic reaction as described by your doctor or pharmacist, inject the adrenaline into your thigh muscle straight away as you have been shown, and seek urgent medical help.

 What is food intolerance?